Brad7112/Organizational-Individual-Social-Networks/README.md

 Estimate logistic regression:
 1. Dependent variables: any volunteer activities, and specific volunteer activities such as "Improving town", "Protection of the Nature and Environment", "Safety", "Sports, Culture, Art and Research", "Children".
 1-1.
-Any volunteer activities: the person who did at least one volunteering or five volunteer activities.
+Any volunteer activities: the person who did at least one volunteering of five volunteer activities.

 For more details, please see my paper and do-file.